 Want to learn more about the differences between linen, Aida, and evenweave and how they’re used in cross stitch?
 This article goes more in depth about these three needlework fabrics.

 Things to Consider When Choosing a Material To Embroider

 You’ll want a material that doesn’t contain elastic or any stretchiness, especially if you’re planning to keep the embroidery in an embroidery hoop.

-First, the stretchiness can be a pain when you are embroidering because it can cause your stitch tension to vary, making the fabric wrinkle or buckle, which can make your stitches appear uneven.
+Firstly, the stretchy fabrics can be a pain when you are embroidering because they can cause your stitch tension to be inconsistent, making the fabric wrinkle or buckle, which can make your stitches appear uneven.

 Second, once you’re done and you finish your embroidery piece, you don’t want the fabric to lose elasticity and sag over time.
 Fabric naturally does this a little bit, but fabric with elasticity can weaken even more.

 The next important aspect of finding the best embroidery fabric is the weave of the fabric.
 Is it tight, loose, or uneven?
 All of these characteristics will play a part in how your finished piece turns out.

 I like to go for a fabric with a relatively tight and even weave.

 Too loose of a weave will create holes in your work when embroidering on it, and too tight of a weave can make it difficult to pull the thread through the fabric.